 - Inform you of which candidates are most interested — and therefore most likely to take an offer.

 - Keep a backup warm for you should your first choice not accept — so that you don’t have to go back to square one.

 - Manage and organize the whole interview and offer process for you.

 Additionally, having a recruiter working to fill a job is good for candidates as well.
 Like companies, oftentimes a candidate knows what they think they want, but when presented with an exact match is disappointed.
 A good recruiter can present a candidate with a variety of options — and candidates regularly end up going for the option that matches their initial ideal the least on paper, which maximizes the number of great talent coming through your door that might not otherwise have considered.

 A good recruiter can also negotiate the best salary without pricing you out of the market, meaning that you get the most skilled candidates for your money.
 They can prepare candidates for interviews by filling them in on your company’s values, goals, successes, tremendously increasing your chances of hiring the perfect fit.

 So, will social networks replace recruiting?
 Absolutely not.
-Being able to see where talent is in a social network isn’t enough-- talent never has and never will hop and skip from one company to another, and no digital strategy will influence that, the technology available today only enhances it.
+Being able to see where talent is in a social network isn’t enough — talent never has and never will hop and skip from one company to another, and no digital strategy will influence that, the technology available today only enhances it.
 The ability to attract, extract, and deliver talent is (and will remain!) a high-touch service.
-More recruiters are using digital interviewing in their process to get to the top candidates quickly, providing an even more efficient valuable solution for their companies.
+More recruiters are using digital interviewing in their processes to get to the top candidates quickly, providing an even more efficient valuable solution for their companies.